In a study of over 350 companies nationwide, we’ve found that the average company makes 53 payroll mistakes each year.*

 The fifth and final mistake is not oftentimes caught, but it can quickly spiral out of control and get you into big trouble.
 At various points of a plan’s operation – whether that’s at certain times of year or after certain plan events – there are certain notices that have to be sent.
 These are things like QDIA notices, eligibility alerts, and summary annual reports.
 If they’re not sent on time, or worse, if they’re not sent at all, that could mean BIG fines if the Department of Labor ever audits your plan.
 So make sure your census data is up-to-date in the recordkeeper, and that you have a process in place for ensuring that these notices are sent out on time.

 And there you have it: 5 of the most common 401(k) compliance mistakes we see plan sponsors making.
 If you’d like to learn more about how to avoid these mistakes, we’d love to hear from you!
-With our all-in-one solution for 401(k) compliance & administration, you won’t have to worry about these problems… we’ll handle them for you!
+Our all-in-one 401(k) platform handles administration and compliance for you!
 Schedule a quick, 10 minute demo today.